wp-plugins/responsive-google-maps/readme.txt

 This can be quite frustrating.
 So the dragging feature is disabled on touchscreen devices.

 == Changelog ==

+= 1.2.1 =
+* Changed Plug-In name to prevent update-problems with samenamed plug-in from Codecanyon

+= 1.2.0 =
+* Added loading indicator and RWD-Fix for some of the GoogleMaps control elements

 = 1.1.2 =
 * Hotfix: removed some PHP that shouldn't be in the plug-in